Breast Screening Mammography Program

 Anyone experiencing symptoms such as a lump or nipple discharge should prompt an immediate visit to a health care provider to determine if additional testing is necessary.
 Read more about who should screen.

-Screening mammograms are available for BC women 40 years and older.
+Screening mammograms are available to most women and many Two-Spirit, transgender and non-binary people ages 40 and older.

-• If aged 40 to 74, with a first-degree relative (mother, daughter, sister) with breast cancer: Routine screening mammogram is recommended every year.
+• If aged 40 to 74, with a first-degree relative (mother, child, full sibling) with breast cancer: Routine screening mammogram is recommended every year.
 Those with a family history of breast cancer are almost two times more likely to develop breast cancer.

-• If aged 40 to 49, without a family history of breast cancer: Speak with a health care provider to understand the benefits and limitations of mammography.
+• If aged 40 to 49, without a family history of breast cancer: cancer: Speak with a health care provider to understand the benefits and limitations of mammography.
+You can also use our decision aid to help you choose what’s right for you or to start a conversation with a health care provider.
 If screening mammography is chosen, it is available every two years.

 • If aged 50 to 74, without a family history of breast cancer: Routine screening mammogram is recommended every two years.
 In this age group, the benefits of screening mammography clearly outweigh the limitations.